 1998 The Broadhurst Theatre temporarily becomes part of the comedy club circuit as Jerry Seinfeld presents his I'm Telling You for the Last Time for 10 performances in five nights.
-The comic known for his high-pitched "What's up with that?" style and his television sitcom "Seinfeld" performs some of his best known routines then retires the material, and claims he'll never to do any of the jokes again.
+The comic known for his high-pitched "What's up with that?" style and his television sitcom Seinfeld performs some of his best known routines, then retires the material and claims he'll never do any of the jokes again.

-2008 Gregory Doran's sold-out production of Hamlet, starring David Tennant in the title role and Patrick Stewart as Claudius, officially opens at the Royal Shakespeare Company's Courtyard Theatre in Stratford-upon-Avon.
-The production will later transfer to the West End and be filmed for television broadcast.
+2008 Gregory Doran's sold-out production of Hamlet, starring David Tennant in the title role and Patrick Stewart as Claudius, opens at the Royal Shakespeare Company's Courtyard Theatre in Stratford-upon-Avon.
+The production later transfers to the West End and is filmed for television broadcast.

 2012 Memphis, David Bryan and Joe DiPietro's Tony Award-winning musical about a soulful, white radio DJ and his love for a black singer at the dawn of the Civil Rights movement, ends its run on Broadway after 1,166 performances at the Shubert Theatre.